Opening New Doors

 Independence Homes is a 24-unit addition to the Bob Brown House.
-When completed in April 2020, it will also contain a new, larger kitchen as well as common living and dining areas accessible to residents of both buildings.
+I also contains a new, larger kitchen as well as common living and dining areas accessible to residents of both buildings.

 Designed for secure, independent living, each apartment combines bedroom and living areas for a studio layout (350-400 SF) opening to a courtyard.

 Three meals are provided daily in the dining room.
 There are on-site laundry facilities as well as cable and Wi-Fi internet access in the common areas.